Francis Seow: Legal career

-1988 general election and conviction for tax evasion

 Seow's new appointment as President of the Law Society led to a falling-out with Prime Minister Lee Kuan Yew after he became embroiled in the politics surrounding the role of the Law Society.
 Seow had envisaged a restoration of the role of the Law Society to comment on legislation that the government churned out without any meaningful parliamentary debate, to which Lee took special exception.
 As a result, Lee caused special legislation to be passed that deprived the Law Society of any power to comment on legislation unless specifically asked to by the government.

+Political career

 Seow stood for the 1988 general election as a candidate of the opposition Workers' Party team contesting in Eunos Group Representation Constituency against the ruling People's Action Party (PAP).
 However, his team managed to secure 49.11% of valid votes and lost marginally to the PAP.

 Just before the election, on 6 May 1988, Seow was detained without trial under the Internal Security Act for 72 days.
 He was accused of having received political campaign finance from the United States to promote democracy in Singapore.
 According to his account, he was subjected to torture, including sleep deprivation and intensely cold air conditioning.
 Later, while awaiting trial for alleged tax evasion, he left for the United States for health treatment and disregarded numerous court summons to return to stand trial.
 Subsequently, he was convicted in absentia.